 As we were on our own for the afternoon, we grabbed food at a local brewpub, U Supa.

 We then decided to do a self-guided bar crawl.
-Yes, we are hovering around age 50, but that shouldn't stop anyone from having fun!

 - We started at Black Angels Bar in Old Town Square, a little underground place with leather chairs, stone walls and ceilings, and talented bartenders.